ask5/nvd/README.md

 4. The app uses SQLLite database *cve_db* present in the root

-5. You can use other database like Postgresql by simply changind the settings.py.
+5. You can use other database like Postgresql by simply changing the settings.py.
 Don't forget to run manage.py migrate command in case you do it!

-6. A customer management command is provided to pull CVEs from https://nvd.nist.gov/vuln/data-feeds#JSON_FEED You can pass the ZIP file URL to the command
+6. A custom management command is provided to pull CVEs from https://nvd.nist.gov/vuln/data-feeds#JSON_FEED You can pass the ZIP file URL to the command

     Example